sabs21/forge-mod-dev-docker/README.md

 4. [Forge](https://files.minecraftforge.net/net/minecraftforge/forge/)
 5. Windows 10/11
 6. 4 GB of free space
+### Optional
+1. If using your own repository, you must [setup connecting with SSH through GitHub](https://docs.github.com/en/authentication/connecting-to-github-with-ssh).
 ## Steps
 1. Install all requirements.
 2. Clone this repo.
 3. Open Docker Desktop and VS Code.
 4. In VS Code, open into the cloned repo folder.
-5. Adjust the Minecraft and Forge versions in the `.env` file to suit your needs.
+5. Rename `.env.example` to `.env`.
+6. In `.env`, set both the minecraft version and forge version.
+If you want to use an existing Forge MDK based repo, setup SSH through GitHub (see optional step 1), then supply your repo's ssh url to the repo variable.
-6. In VS Code, hit F1 and select "Dev Containers: Reopen in Container".
+7. In VS Code, hit F1 and select "Dev Containers: Reopen in Container".
-7. Wait for everything to build!
+8. Wait for everything to build!
 This may take between 2-10 minutes depending on your internet speeds and PC specs.
-8. Once complete, you should have a running Minecraft server with VS Code displaying the contents of the Forge MDK from the `mc-dev` container.
+9. Once complete, you should have a running Minecraft server with VS Code displaying the contents of the Forge MDK from the `mc-dev` container.

 NOTE: If you don't want to use VS Code, then use `docker compose up` in the repo folder to build all Docker containers.